hoodaddeveloper/Frontend-Development-Libraries/README.md

 # Learning-Bootstrap
-Learning Bootstrap in freeCodeCamp and Codecademy.
+Learning Bootstrap from freeCodeCamp and other tutorials.
 This is a part of the Front-end Certification.